hpc/charliecloud/doc/dev.rst

 Since various OCI features are unsupported by Charliecloud we push only what is necessary to satisfy general image registry requirements.

-The :code:`config.json` is not stored locally, rather it is created at push time referencing the image's :code:`/ch/metadata.json` file and layer tar hash.
-Below is an example :code:`config.json` along with commentary.
+The pushed config is created on the fly, referencing the image's metadata and layer tar hash.
+For example, including commentary:

 .. code-block:: javascript

     {
       "architecture": "amd64",
-      "charliecloud_version": "0.26~pre+confighistory1002.fa53754.dirty",
+      "charliecloud_version": "0.26",
       "comment": "pushed with Charliecloud",
       "config": {},
       "container_config": {},